Guardian Angels pound out 18 hits in 19-11 opening-round win over Freeman

 The five-inning affair took two hours and 40 minutes as the teams combined for 30 runs on 30 hits.

 The same strong wind that affected Norfolk's Class A opener in the morning continued into the afternoon.
-But while the Panthers had played on field 2 on which the wind was blowing from left to right, the Bluejays' game was on field 3 on which the wind was blowing out to right field.
+But while the Panthers had played on field 2, where the wind was blowing from left to right, the Bluejays' game was on field 3, where the wind was blowing out to right field.

 "It was a battle," Guardian Angels coach Alan Kreikemeier said.
 "Easy plays became very, very hard to make.
 I told them at the start, 'We're going to have a lot of runs scored, here.
 There are going to be some balls that go into the gaps.' ”